-Introduction to Diamond and Graphite
+Introduction to Diamond and Graphite and Their Properties

 Diamond and Graphite are called the allotropes of carbon.
 Chemically, these minerals consist of carbon atoms with different physical properties.
-In general, these minerals are known referred to be as polymorphs, with the same type of chemistry, but of the different crystalline structures.
+In general, these minerals are known referred to as polymorphs, with the same type of chemistry, but of different crystalline structures.

 In these carbon allotropes, the atoms consisting of carbon atoms in Diamond and Graphite, are bound together by strong covalent bonds of different arrangements.